futureofcoding/futureofcoding.org/about.md

 <h1>About</h1>

-Future of Coding is a [community](/slack), [podcast](/episodes), and [research project](/log) organized by Steve Krouse.
+Future of Coding is a [community](/community), [podcast](/#episodes), and [research project](/log) organized by Steve Krouse.

-The community lives on Slack: you can [join here](/slack) and [learn more here](slack-readme).
+The community lives on Slack: you can [learn more and join here](/community).
 The podcast alternates between interviews with programming language experts and reflections on my own research journey.
 My research is focused on building an open-source programming language.

 This work is funded by [repl.it](https://repl.it) and my generous patrons.
 If you find this work valuable, [please consider supporting](https://patreon.com/stevekrouse).